Manaslu Circuit Trek in November

 The significance of this place for traders during ancient times gives it this name.
 To enjoy this week-long, short trip marked by its vertiginous slopes/stairs, you should keep in mind the spectacular view of the Annapurna Massif Range, Machhapuchhare, and the views of the Dhaulagiri Mountain Range at the end of your trip at Poon Hill.

-Also known as the Annapurna Sunrise Trek, this area has an abundance of fine accommodation and places to eat, which makes it an ideal destination for families.
+Also known as the Annapurna Sunrise Trek, this area has an abundance of fine accommodations and places to eat, which makes it an ideal destination for families.

 3. Rara Lake